 Melissa Heifetz, Executive Director

 Melissa Heifetz received her undergraduate degree at the University of Maryland, College Park.
 She received her Juris Doctor degree from the University of Baltimore School of Law, where she graduated magna cum laude.
 After graduation, she worked as a Staff Attorney in New York City’s Legal Aid Society, Juvenile Rights Division, where she advocated for children in Bronx Family Court.
 She later received a fellowship to work in New York University School of Law’s Public Interest Law Center.
-At Paxton, she works on local and state-wide legislative advocacy issues with Self-Advocates.
-She also coordinates our Positive Interactions with Law Enforcement Initiative (PILE) and does trainings, advocacy, and outreach on various issues affecting the disability community including: special education, employment, housing, and public benefits.
-She has served as the Vice Chair of Communication for the Loudoun County Special Education Advisory Committee and sits on the Virginia Ability Alliance and the Loudoun County Juvenile Justice Committee.
-She lives in Potomac Falls with her husband and 2 children.
+At The Arc of Loudoun, in addition to overseeing our programming, she works on local and state-wide legislative advocacy issues affection individuals with disabilities.
+She also coordinates our Positive Interactions with Law Enforcement Initiative (PILE) and conducts trainings, advocacy, and outreach on various issues affecting the disability community including: special education, employment, housing, transportation, and public benefits.
+She has served as the Vice Chair of Communication for the Loudoun County Special Education Advisory Committee and currently serves on the Advocacy Committee of the Loudoun Human Services Network.
+She also created a Community Action Team in the county and developed Loudoun’s first Disability Response Team.
+She lives in Sterling with her husband and 2 children.

 Denise Daffron, Chief Development Officer